Skip to content

 Precise in-orbit debris tracking using fiber laser technology

-Tracking the debris is, therefore, an important issue that, if solved, will prevent damage to active satellites and spacecrafts.
+Tracking the debris is, therefore, an important issue that, if solved, will prevent damage to active satellites and spacecraft.
 As salvaging can be difficult due to the uncontrollable nature of the debris, reliable tracking techniques need to be developed first.
 Laser systems are considered to be the perfect solution to this problem.

 Laser systems can be utilized to determine the exact position of an object and the direction of its movement.
-A fiber laser system has been developed for tracking the debris; the system utilized high power fiber lasers that are required to withstand the extreme conditions in space.
-The system has to withstand high vibrations that occur on the carrier rocket during the launch, where the laser is subjected to the high physical strain.
-In orbit, there are even more factors that need to be taken into consideration during the design of the system: exposure to radiation, extreme temperature fluctuations, low energy supply.
+A fiber laser system has been developed for tracking the debris; the system utilizes high-power fiber lasers that are required to withstand the extreme conditions in space.
+The system has to withstand high vibrations that occur on the carrier rocket during the launch, where the laser is subjected to high physical strain.
+In orbit, there are even more factors that need to be taken into consideration during the design of the system: exposure to radiation, extreme temperature fluctuations, and low energy supply.
 Moreover, the laser system needs to analyze objects from long distances.
 Common laser technologies are not able to cope with extreme conditions.

 The main principle of the system is the use of short laser pulses that are shot at different positions to determine the position, speed, and direction of motion.
 Femtosecond and picosecond fiber lasers may be used as they produce short laser pulses as well.
 Another issue is power consumption: fiber laser systems require less energy than other conventional lasers, which makes them ideal for space applications.